armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-3.md

 #### Multiple services

 `CVE-2020-5410` was resolved in a previous version of Armory Spinnaker; however, this CVE introduced a regression for users of Spring Cloud and has been rolled back.
-We will continue to monitor releases for a fix.
+Armory will continue to monitor releases for a fix.

 #### Orca